Family and Domestic Law

 Sherer Law Offices

 or call us at (618) 692-6656

-Child Support Orders in the state of Illinois are based upon a percentage of the non-custodial parent’s income.
+Child Support Orders in the State of Illinois are based upon a percentage of the non-custodial parent’s income.
 There are of course certain circumstances when there will be a variation from the statutory percentage, such as when children are spending more time than standard visitation with the non-custodial parent, a child has special needs, and/or various other circumstances.
 Because child support is for the benefit of the child, Courts take their role of establishing a child support order and enforcing it seriously.

 Barb is a former supervising attorney for the Madison County State’s Attorney child support enforcement division.
 Her experience will benefit you- whether it is obtaining an initial child support order, enforcing an already existing order, or defending you to make sure the child support you are paying still leaves you with money to maintain your own household and have money for you to spend on your children directly.
 We also have experience setting up workable repayment plans in the event you fall behind on your child support obligations.

 Unfortunately, it is a rare instance when the initial order between parties, whether it be in a divorce or paternity matter, is the last order regarding such issues as custody, visitation, child support, and maintenance.
-Changes occur over time, such as increased expenses for your child, change in employment, change in the ability of the custodial parent to properly parent, or the emotional needs of children.
-These are just some of the changes that may prompt a party to request a modification of a prior order or to suddenly be in a position where you have to defend against your former spouses or the other parents request for a change.
+Changes occur over time, such as increased expenses for your child, change in employment, change in the ability of the custodial parent to properly parent, or the emotional needs of the children.
+These are just some of the changes that may prompt a party to request a modification of a prior order or to suddenly be in a position where you have to defend yourself against your former spouse or the other parent’s request for a change.
 Sherer Law Offices has experience handling these situations and can assist you in the modifications process.

 Orders of Protection